-Products are made, as standard, from hot dip galvanized steel sheet and then powder coated internally and externally with a mixed powder consisting of epoxy and polyester (PE) to a thickness of 80 μ m.
-Standard painted products comply with the requirements of corrosivity category C4.
+Products are made, as standard, from hot dip galvanised steel sheet and then powder coated internally and externally with a mixed powder consisting of epoxy and polyester (PE) to a thickness of 80 $\mu$ m.

-Standard colors are:

-NCS S0502-y, gloss 30 which is equivalent to RAL 9010

-NCS S1002-G, gloss 30 which is equivalent to RAL 9003
+Painted products as above complies with the requirements of corrosivity category C4.
+Standard colors are white NCS S0502-Y 30 gloss units and white NCS S1002-G 30 gloss units.
 The gloss is defined by the Gardner 60° scale.
 Other colors can be made on request.

 NOTE!
-For ducts of \emptyset 100 the maximum length is 1,5 m for internal coating.
+For ducts of $\emptyset$ <100, the maximum length is 1,5 m for internal coating.